 Also be aware that some caravan parks are only dog-friendly on a seasonal basis.
-The most common peak period when dogs aren’t allowed is over Christmas and New Year, sometimes also the Easter long weekend.
-This most commonly applies up and down the NSW coast.
-Always confirm directly with the park that your dog is permitted, along with any exclusion periods and rules.
+The most common peak periods when dogs aren’t allowed are over Christmas and New Year, plus the Easter long weekend.
+This most commonly applies in caravan parks along the coast.
+Always confirm directly with the park that your dog is permitted, along with any blackout periods and the latest rules.

 While some caravan parks have dog-friendly cabins in NSW, this is still a minority.
-Outside of Sydney, if you’re not wanting to camp and don’t have your own caravan or campervan, your best alternative is often a dog-friendly holiday rental.
+Outside of Sydney, if you’re not wanting to camp or stay in your own caravan or campervan, your best alternative is often a dog-friendly holiday rental.
 In particular, this is a great option if you’re holidaying with a large family or in a group, although smaller rentals are usually also available.

 1. Visit a Dog-Friendly Beach

 There’s no shortage of beautiful beaches along the NSW coastline and plenty of them are dog-friendly, particularly when you head outside of the cities.
-While some beaches only permit dogs off-leash during restricted hours or on leash, such as the beautiful beaches of Jervis Bay, there are plenty more that allow dogs off-leash 24/7.
+While some beaches only permit dogs off-leash during restricted hours or only allow on-leash dogs, such as the beautiful beaches of Jervis Bay, there are plenty more that allow dogs off-leash 24/7.

 2. Head Out Hiking

-For starters, check out the hiking options available inside state forests.
-Dogs are permitted inside all NSW state forests.
-In most forests your dog just needs to be under your effective control, not necessarily on a leash.
 At Coffs Harbour, head to the Sealy Lookout in the Orara East State Forest, then complete one of the nearby hikes.
-Closer to Sydney, head to Strickland State Forest for a number of popular walks.
+Closer to Sydney, head to Strickland State Forest near Gosford for a number of popular walks.